17 Top-Rated Tourist Attractions in Cambridge, England

 Address: Trumpington Street, Cambridge

-11 Corpus Christi College
+13. Corpus Christi College

 Corpus Christi College was founded in 1352 "by the townspeople for the townspeople."
-Old Court dates back to 1377, although it has since been restored.
-The library contains many valuable manuscripts collected by Matthew Parker, Archbishop of Canterbury (1550).
+Its oldest section, Old Court, dates back to 1377, although it has since been restored.Notable features include the library, which contains many valuable manuscripts collected by Matthew Parker, Archbishop of Canterbury (1550).

 Address: King's Parade, Cambridge

-12 St John's College
+14. St. John's College

 St. John's College was founded in 1511 by Lady Margaret Beaufort, mother of Henry VII.
 A richly ornamented gateway opens into First Court, a fine example of Tudor architecture.
-The dining hall of 1519, known simply as "The Hall," was enlarged with later buildings in 1826 and has an excellent hammerbeam roof, beautiful paneling, and some fine portraits.
+The dining hall of 1519, known simply as "The Hall," was enlarged with later buildings in 1826 and has an excellent hammer beam roof, beautiful paneling, and some fine portraits.

 Location: St. John's Street, Cambridge

-13 Museums of Cambridge, Technology, and Science
+15. Museums of Cambridge, Technology, and Science

 Also worth visiting, the Cambridge Museum of Technology focuses on the county's industrial past.
 Housed in a Victorian pump house, the museum displays a working steam winch once used to haul ashes along a narrow gauge railway, plus a variety of other engines and a collection of antique printing equipment.

-14 National Horse Racing Museum
+17. The National Horse Racing Museum

-Just 13 miles east of Cambridge, Newmarket has been a center of English horse racing since 1174.
+Just 13 miles east of Cambridge, the market town of Newmarket has been a center of English horse racing since 1174.
 Horse fans will enjoy visiting the National Horse Racing Museum on the picturesque High Street.
 Exhibits relate to the history of the "sport of kings," still one of the most popular sports in Britain.

-Address: 99 High Street, Newmarket
+Address: 99 High Street, Newmarket, Cambridgeshire